 9. The Smoke That Thunders

 Before exploring the area and witnessing the falls for himself, David Livingstone had already heard tales of the mighty waterfall, although at the time it wasn’t called Victoria Falls.
-Locals named it Mosi-oa-Tunya which means ‘The Smoke That Thunders.’
-Livingstone renamed the falls in honour of Queen Victoria, but I prefer the original.
+Locals named it Mosi-oa-Tunya which means “The Smoke That Thunders”, this name was given to the nature reserve in which the falls are found today.
+Livingstone renamed the falls in honour of Queen Victoria, the British monarch at the time.

 10. Wildlife on its Doorstep